NumPy Array Slicing

 Iterating over arrays is an essential concept in NumPy for accessing and manipulating the elements of an array.
 It involves sequentially visiting each element in the array to perform specific operations.
 There are different types of iterators available in NumPy to facilitate this process.

-One of the most commonly used iterators is the multi-dimensional iterator object, which allows iterating over each element of an N-dimensional array.
+One commonly used iterator is the multi-dimensional iterator object, which allows iterating over each element of an N-dimensional array.
 This iterator returns a tuple of indices for each element of the array, enabling us to access and modify the elements efficiently.
 This type of iterator is particularly useful when working with arrays of high dimensions.

 Another type of iterator is the nested loop iteration.
 In this method, we use nested loops to iterate over the array elements.
 The outer loop iterates over the rows, and the inner loop iterates over the columns.
 This iterator provides a straightforward way to access the elements in a systematic manner.